Management of Similarity: Blame

 If you build a rocket, you don’t tag each component with the name of the responsible person and launch.
 You institute checks and back-up systems.

-The common narrative
+The Desired Outcome narrative

 When something has gone wrong, the first question to ask is, “What were you trying to do?
 What was your goal?”